arvindri2005/Company-Leetcode-Explorer/README.md

 # Company LeetCode Explorer (AI-Powered)

 Welcome to the Company LeetCode Explorer!
 This Next.js application is designed to help software engineers prepare for technical interviews by providing a platform to explore LeetCode problems frequently asked by specific companies.
-It's supercharged with AI features to offer mock interviews, problem insights, personalized strategies, and more.
+It's supercharged with AI features to offer problem insights, personalized strategies, and more.

 ## 🚀 Try it Now!